alvenhuang/DS402-Final-Project/README.md

 ## Project Overview

 So the main goal of this project was to build and evaluate machine learning models that predict whether an individual is at risk of diabetes based on health/demographic features.
-We chose this topic because early detection of diabetes is a very important real-world problem, as it can support preventative care and better long-term health outcomes.
+We chose this topic because early detection of diabetes is a very important real-world problem, as it can support preventative care and long-term health.
 We explored how both traditional and neural-network-based classification models perform on our chosen dataset.

 ---